webplatform/docs/html/elements/fieldset/index.md

 {{Summary_Section|The '''fieldset''' element is used to group related fields within a form.}}
 {{Markup_Element
 |DOM_interface=dom/HTMLFieldSetElement
+|Tag_omissions=Closing tag required
+|CSS_display=block
 |Content=The ''fieldset'' element represents a set of form controls.
-Optionally grouped under a common name with an additional '''legend''' element.
+Optionally given a name with a child '''legend''' element.

 === attributes ===

 '''NOTE''': Those attributes are considered valid since HTML5

 ; disabled : If this Boolean attribute is set, the form controls that are its descendants, except descendants of its first optional '''legend''' element, are disabled, i.e., not editable.
 They won't receive any browsing events, like mouse clicks or focus-related ones.
 Often browsers display such controls as gray.
 ; form : This attribute has the value of the id attribute of the '''form''' element its related to.
 Its default value is the id of the nearest &lt;form> element it is a descendant of.
 ; name : The name associated with the group.
 This is for use in the <code>form.elements</code> API.
 }}
 {{Examples_Section